Skip to main content

 Overview

-Public health prevention efforts are paramount and for delaying dementia diagnosis.
-Characterized by progressive cognitive decline and culminating in loss of independence and mortality, dementia results in greater health care expenditures than any other chronic disease affecting older adults.
-Worldwide, 47 million older adults have dementia, and without the implementation of prevention strategies, this number is expected to nearly triple by 2050.
-To combat this challenge, my research is focused on quantifying how hearing loss and vascular factors impact the aging brain and cognitive function, and to provide insight into mechanistic pathways involved.
-Two-thirds of adults over the age of 70 have a clinically meaningful hearing loss that may impact everyday communication, and may causally increase dementia risk through its effects of distorted peripheral encoding of sound on cognitive load, changes in brain structure/function, and/or reduced social engagement.
-Given existing but underutilized aural rehabilitative treatments, elucidation of the role and mechanism of hearing impairment in dementia and cognitive decline has the potential to identify targets for future clinical research and to ultimately to inform efforts to prevent these adverse outcomes in older adults.
+Public health prevention efforts are needed to reduce cognitive decline and delay diagnosis of Alzheimer’s disease and related dementias (ADRD).
+Worldwide, 47 million older adults have ADRD, and current treatments are not accessible to most of these individuals because of access, cost and risks of side effects.
+Without the implementation of prevention strategies, this number is expected to nearly triple by 2050.
+To combat this challenge, my research is focused on understanding how sensory loss and vascular factors impact the aging brain and cognitive function, including the pathways that link the two.
+Two-thirds of adults over the age of 70 have a clinically meaningful hearing loss that may impact everyday communication and may causally increase ADRD risk through its effects of distorted peripheral encoding of sound on cognitive load, changes in brain structure/function, and/or reduced social engagement.
+Randomized controlled trial data of hearing treatment to delay cognitive decline shows short-term protective effects in subgroups.
+Building on those findings, my work is focused on what trial data cannot tell us – how treatment benefits some older adults (the pathways involved), and who is most likely to benefit or may need tailored or alternative interventions.

-My methodological interests include the measurement of cognitive function in older adults with sensory loss, particularly how missing data and/or mode of cognitive testing, may bias cognitive test results in older adults with sensory function, as well as the estimation of trajectories of change in functional outcomes using data from large observational epidemiologic studies in the presence of informative drop-out.
+My methodological work is rooted in a commitment to maximizing the health and inclusion of individuals with disabilities.
+I have led work on the measurement of cognitive function in older adults with sensory loss, including analyzing how missing data and/or mode of cognitive testing may bias cognitive test results in older adults with sensory loss, as well as well as how mode of testing and study exclusion criteria may impact the participation and inclusion of older adults with sensory loss in research studies.
+I also have expertise in the estimation of trajectories of change in functional outcomes using data from large observational epidemiologic studies in the presence of informative drop-out.

 Honors & Awards